kpisacic/EkoKartaZg-home-assistant-custom-component/README.md

       - sulphur_dioxide
 ```

-- A sensor will be created for each of the following conditions, with a default name like `sensor.<name>_temperature`:
+- A sensor will be created for each of the following conditions, with a default name like `sensor.<name>_temperature`.
+If no name is given, the sensor entity will be named `sensor.eko_karta_zagreb_temperature`.
-    - `temperature` - The current temperature, in ÂşC.
+  - `temperature` - The current temperature, in °C.
   - `pressure` - The current air pressure, in kPa.
   - `humidity` - The current humidity, in %.
-    - `wind_speed` - The current sustained wind speed, in km/h.
-    - `wind_bearing` - The current cardinal wind direction, e.g. "SSW".
-    - `precipitation` - precipitation in last 24 hours, in mm.
+  - `air_quality_index` - Current air quality index
+  - `carbon_monoxide` - Current concentraton of cardon monoxide
+  - `nitrogen_monoxide` - Current concentration of nitrogen monoxide
+  - `nitrogen_dioxide` - Current concentration of nitrogen dioxide
+  - `ozone` - Current ozone concentration
+  - `particulate_matter_0_1` - Current concentration of particles <1μm
+  - `particulate_matter_10` - Current concentration of particles >10μm
-    - `forecast_text_today` - A textual description of today's forecast
+  - `particulate_matter_2_5` - Current concentration of particles 2-5μm
-    - `forecast_text_tommorow` - A textual description of tommorow's forecast
+  - `sulphur_dioxide` - Current concentration of sulphur_dioxide

 *Configuration*
 - name: